 I’m actually chilled when typing.

-I like to get it out the way, just get as many words out onto the screen whilst I have that wave of motivation.
+I like to get it out the way, getting as many words onto the screen whilst I have that wave of motivation.
 This is my go-to technique with blogging too.

 I find those squiggly red lines and correct the errors.
 I give the email a good read through.